kateyj/ava-xmcloud-starter-kit/README.md

 - 404
 - 500

+Support for Storybook and Chromatic for Front End teams.

 -----
 # Getting Started

 ## Configure Project

 Before you begin, make the following updates to the codebase to customize for your project:
 - Update /src/project-name (folder) to your project name
 - Update package.json
 - Open /project-name/package.json
     - Update the following:
         - 'name:' field to the name of your project
         - 'description:' field to describe your project
         - 'config/appname:' field to the name of your project
         - 'author/name' and 'author/url' to those relevant to your project
         - 'repository/type' and 'repository/url' to match your project

 Review the remaining dependencies to ensure that they are what you need for your project.

 The following are Sitecore specific dependencies, so leave these in place in both dependencies and devDependencies:
 - Sitecore-jss